data-creative/tonebase-api/DOCS.md

 ### Pagination

 By default, the API does not paginate responses.
-However you can optionally request paginated responses by specifying **both** the `page` and `per_page` parameters.
+However you can optionally request paginated responses from "List" endpoints by specifying **both** the `page` and `per_page` parameters.
 For example, the following requests, in succession will return the first, second, and third pages of users, respectively, given a constant `per_page` value: